getlantern/lantern/SPECS.md

 a browser embedded inside a native desktop application.
-This document describes the specifications for the representation of the state the web frontend expects to receive from the backend to be able to display a correctly behaving user interface, as well as for the protocol for sending the state and updates to it.
+This document describes the specifications for the representation of the state the web frontend expects to receive from the backend to be able to display a correctly behaving user interface, the protocol for sending the state and updates to it, and the http API the frontend expects to be able to call to notify the backend of user interactions.

 ## State transport protocol